ejCunningham40/Blog/about.markdown

 permalink: /about/
 ---

-On this earth we're buidling SandCastles with our Father in heaven.
+On this earth, we're building sandcastles with our Father in heaven.

-We may build beautiful scultpures, fortresses and designs but in a moment a wave may come and sweep it all away.
-But the real joy comes from time spent with the Father and the realtionship that is buidlt with him because no wave will ever wash that relationship away.
+We may create beautiful sculptures, fortresses, and designs, but in a moment, a wave may come and sweep it all away.
+However, the real joy comes from the time spent with the Father and the relationship that is built with Him, because no wave can ever wash that relationship away.

-In life we often chase after sandcastles instead of focusing on the real joy, which is constant depsite the wind and waves of life.
+In life, we often chase after sandcastles instead of focusing on the true joy, which remains constant despite the winds and waves of life.
 These writings aim to point us back to Him.

-Gensis 15:1b _"I am your shield, your very great reward."_
+Genesis 15:1b _"I am your shield, your very great reward."_

 <!-- This is the base Jekyll THEME.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)